appwrite/templates/node/speech-recognition-with-huggingface/README.md

 Sample `200` Response:

-Image of a dog on Appwrite Storage is sent as input and is recognized.
+Text from the audio file is recognized and stored in the database.

 ```json
 {